 Ubud is Bali’s cultural hub, a royal village situated at the confluence of two rivers in the Balinese heartland.
 A haven for local and foreign artists since the 1930s, it is now a conglomeration of villages and the island’s centre for fine arts and cultural performances, attracting art collectors, connoisseurs, writers, mystics, and people who are actively involved in art, anthropology, music, dance, architecture, environmentalism and alternative healing.

-Ubud is the seat of the Sukawati Royal Family; the palace is centrally located and open to the public, while in
+Ubud is the seat of the Sukawati Royal Family.
+The palace is centrally located and open to the public, while in

-the surrounding villages visitors can watch the island’s most accomplished painters, stonemasons, woodcarvers, mask makers and silversmiths at work.
-As well as numerous shops, galleries, studios and a market, Ubud even has its own sacred monkey forest.
+the surrounding villages you can watch the island’s most accomplished painters, stonemasons, woodcarvers, mask makers and silversmiths at work.
+Besides numerous shops, galleries, studios and a market, Ubud even has its own sacred monkey forest.
 Restaurants are plentiful, but nightlife is limited with the majority of places closing around midnight.